Twitter Roundup: Teachers Using Lucidchart in the Classroom

 “This is exactly the type of project that we are looking to promote toward our goals for personalized learning in our district,” said Laura Martin, Technology Integration Specialist for the Bethlehem Area School District.
 To make this project happen, Laura recommended Lucidchart.

 Mona instructed her students to design the main character’s coffeehouse, a new menu, an apothecary garden, an apothecary inventory, and the city block, along with some other components.
 The students used Lucidchart to create unique, creative floor plans—our preset wall, furniture, and appliance shapes make it easy.
-The class also used our sister product, Lucidpress, to design the menu and inventory list.
 They then printed out their work to present to the rest of the class.

 Now Mona looks forward to finding more opportunities to use Lucidchart in the classroom.
 “It was very exciting to see students who normally don’t feel as if they are creative suddenly realizing how creative they can be… I am always looking for ways to bring out all the talents that students have.”